CAS Advsign Tykeson Hall hero

 What is job shadowing and can pre-health advisors provide me with a list of places where I can shadow?

 Job shadowing (aka observation), is a great way to clarify your interests, learn more about the complexity of health professions, build meaningful connections with health professionals, and demonstrate to graduate schools that you have done your research.
-While we do not have a pre-built list of places where you can shadow, pre-health advisors are happy to help you in navigate this process and doing outreach.
+While we do not have a pre-built list of places where you can shadow, pre-health advisors are happy to help you navigate this process.
 It’s never too early to get started – we recommend you start by connecting with friends, family, co-workers, professors, etc., to see if anyone can help you make a connection with someone for shadowing.

 Is it required that I get involved in research for health graduate school?